gastrodon/API-Docs/byte/logged-in.md

             "followingCount": "0                <Subscriptions of this account>",
             "foregroundColor": "#CCD6E9         <Account foreground color",
             "id": "                             <account id>",
-            "isChannel": "false                 <Is this user a channel?>", "isDeactivated": "false             <Did this user deactivate their account?>", "isRegistered": "true               <Is this user registered?>",
+            "isChannel": "false                 <Is this account a channel?>", "isDeactivated": "false             <Did this account deactivate their account?>", "isRegistered": "true               <Is this account registered?>",
             "isSuspended": "false               <Is this account suspended?>",
             "loopCount": "0                     <Total loops played of this account>", "loopsConsumedCount": "0            <Total loops played by this account>", "registrationDate": "1580272854     <Account creation Unix timestamp>",
-            "username": "robotter               <Account username>"
+            "accountname": "robotter               <Account accountname>"
         }
     },
     "success": 1